 The 2017-2018 School Board Members are as follows:

-Betty Bailey is the Principal at Ephesus Jr. Academy.
-She also teaches grades 5-8 and social studies for students in grades 1-4.
+Jamie Mitchell is the Principal at Ephesus Jr. Academy.
+She also teaches grades 5-8

 Robin Davis is the recording secretary for the school board.
 She has a degree in Information Technology.
 Robin is a proud product of Ephesus Jr. Academy.

-Bravett Lyles is the Co-Chair is a retired administrator of Winston Salem Forsyth County Schools and an elementary teacher for 14 years.
+Bravett Lyles is the Chair he is a retired administrator of Winston Salem Forsyth County Schools and an elementary teacher for 14 years.
 He can be reached at (336) 785-9244 or via email at email@example.com.

 Dr. Natasha Jeter - Home & School Leader

-Rinard Howard is a proud former student of Ephesus Jr. Academy.
+Rinard Howard - IT Director he is a proud former student of Ephesus Jr. Academy.
 He has a B.S. degree in Health Sciences and a master's degree in Healthcare Administration from Washington Adventist University.
 Rinard is a new school board member and is eager to help move the school forward by God's grace.

 Brenda Lyles is a retired employee of Winston-Salem State University Early Childhood Development Center.
 She held that position as lead teacher for 10 years and assistant director for 11 years.

 Ernestine Chavis Swift is the education secretary for Ephesus Jr. Academy.
 She is a retired educator of Winston-Salem Forsyth County School (WSFCS) and is a passionate advocate for Christian education.
 Ms. Swift be reached at (336) 771-0899 or via email: firstname.lastname@example.org.